EmpowerU! Advocating Invasive Species Management

 - Learn about framing an issue

-- Create a plan to engage the right people to move their invasive species issue forward
+- Create a plan to engage the right people to move their natural resource issue forward

 These skills are introduced and then incorporated into your personalized Engagement Plan via assignments within the online learning modules.
-By the end of the online course, you will have a 4-6 page roadmap to address your invasive species engagement issue.
-You will need to complete your plan a few days before the in-person training so the instructors can review it.
+By the end of the online course, you will have a 4-6 page roadmap to address your natural resource engagement issue.
+You will need to complete your plan a few days before the final Zoom session so the instructor can review it.

 - Practice reflective listening